Rnfudge02/technical_interview/Readme.md

 For now, the makefile can be used to perform some tests.
 The tests do the following:
 1. make all - Runs the subsequent commands in proper order.
+2. make argument_test - Runs the command with no arguments .
-2. make - Runs the program on both a file with user read/write permissions (Should pass), and on a file with superuser read/write (Should fail).
+3. make normal_tests - Runs the program on both a file with user read/write permissions, and on a file with superuser read/write.
+5. make directory_test - Attempts to run on a directory.
+6. make nonexistent_test - Attempts to run the program on an invalid file.
+7. make empty_test - Attempts to run on an empty file.
+8. make negative_test - Should abort.
+9. make ambigious_test - Should abort.
-3. make permissions - Re-runs the superuser permission file in an elevated go executable (Should work).
+10. make permission_test - Re-runs the superuser permission file in an elevated go executable.
-4. make invalid - Attempts to run the program on an invalid file (Should fail)
-5. make changing - Undefined behavior.
+11. make changing_test - Undefined behavior.
 Not implemented yet.
-6. make restore - Helper routine to restore sample files from backups with appropriate permissions
+12. make restore - Helper routine to restore sample files from backups with appropriate permissions.